jsb-invoke/project_ghost/README.md

 ## Solution Overview

 **Project Ghost** is an AI-driven personal assistant developed using Python, aimed at enhancing user productivity through voice-command functionality.
-The assistant recognizes the activation phrase **"Hey Max"** and responds to various vocal commands.
+The assistant recognizes the activation phrase **"Hey Ghost"** and responds to various vocal commands.

 Key features include: